AustralianAntarcticDivision/ropenblog/antarctic.md

 ### Get involved

 Please get involved!

-Beyond participating in the common rOpenSci channels ([Twitter feed](https://twitter.com/rOpenSci), [blog](https://ropensci.org/blog/), [discussion forum](https://discuss.ropensci.org/)):
+-   contribute your Antarctic R knowledge, your Antarctic [use case](https://discuss.ropensci.org/c/usecases) for a package, or ask a question in the dedicated [Antarctic and Southern Ocean](https://discuss.ropensci.org/c/antarctic) category of rOpenSci's discussion forum,

+-   make [a suggestion](https://discuss.ropensci.org/c/antarctic) &mdash; perhaps for Antarctic-related functionality that you feel is missing from the current R ecosystem?

 -   contribute an Antarctic R package, or improve the documentation or code of an existing one.
 See the [task view](https://github.com/SCAR/ropensci/tree/master/task_view) as a starting point,

--   contribute your Antarctic R knowledge (perhaps as a [use case](https://discuss.ropensci.org/c/usecases) if it's related to an rOpenSci package, or feel free to contact us to discuss an appropriate forum if not),

--   join the developer \#antarctic slack channel (best suited to more advanced users),

--   make [a suggestion](https://github.com/SCAR/ropensci/issues) --- perhaps for Antarctic-related functionality that you feel is missing from the current R ecosystem?
+-   join the \#antarctic rOpenSci Slack channel for R users and developers &mdash; contact us at <antarctic@ropensci.org> for an invitation to join.
+Slack provides a less-public channel through which to communicate with members of the community or provide feedback,

+-   participate in the [broader rOpenSci community](https://ropensci.org/community/).
+Follow on [Twitter](https://twitter.com/rOpenSci), read the [blog](https://ropensci.org/blog/), and check out their ecosystem of [R packages](https://ropensci.org/packages/).

 ------------------------------------------------------------------------